davidtchiu/davidtchiu.github.io/teaching/cs261/lab4.exc/index.md

 #### Objectives
+- Flow of execution in the presence of exceptions ("exceptional execution")
-- To practice the usage of `throw` statements
+- Usage of `throw` statements
+- Usage of `throws` statements
-- To practice the usage of `throws` statements and `try-catch-finally` blocks
+- Usage of `try-catch-finally` blocks
+- Catch matching and refinement
-- To distinguish between checked vs. unchecked exceptions.p
+- Distinguish between checked vs. unchecked exceptions
-- To create your own exception types.
+- Create your own exception types

 #### Required Files
 The following file(s) have been provided for this lab.